-Recognized as one of the top Michigan SmartZones, CMURC expanded from the Mount Pleasant location to open two new facilities in Uptown Bay City in March 2017 and Riverfront Saginaw in September 2018.
+Recognized as one of the top Michigan SmartZones, CMURC expanded from the Mount Pleasant location to open three new facilities: Uptown Bay City in March 2017, Riverfront Saginaw in September 2018, and Midland in 2020.
 This venture demonstrates that CMU is a community partner in spurring economic development activities to graduate and retain more Michigan residents and improve our state's economy and future development.